 At the Feet of Living Things is a humbling, forthright rumination on the practice of conservation in India, with the rare capacity to restore our curiosity and affection for the natural world.

 In the final section of the book, ‘Bringing People and Nature Together’, P. Jeganathan writes in the chapter about his mania for watching birds and listing them on eBird, ‘All we have to do is pass on our obsession so that our bird dreams live on and become a reality.
 We can change the world, one list at a time’.
-If anything, NCF has successfully bundled its obsession with the practice of conservation into an assured little title within the Indian literature canon.
+If anything, NCF has successfully bundled its obsession for the practice of conservation into an assured little title within the Indian literature canon.

 At the Feet of Living Things: Twenty-five Years of Wildlife Research and Conservation in India is published by HarperCollins Publishers India, and is available online and at a store near you.